alwinsanil/Alwinsanil/README.md

 This website was created using NextJS and TailwindCSS.
 It is deployed on Vercel platform.

-Link to visit the portfolio website: alwinsanil.vercel.app
+Link to visit the portfolio website: https://alwinsanil.vercel.app/